pratyushagnihotri/ndn-tutorial-gec21/README.md

         print "Replied to: %s" % interestName.toUri()

-Finally, `Producer.onInterest` is now serves the constructed Data packets we placed in the `Producer.data` list. `onInterest` determines the correct Data packet to publish by converting the incoming Interest's sequence number to an integer and returning the packet stored at the referenced list index (assuming it is within the list's bounds).
+`Producer.onInterest` is now serves the constructed Data packets we placed in the `Producer.data` list. `onInterest` determines the correct Data packet to publish by converting the incoming Interest's sequence number to an integer and returning the packet stored at the referenced list index (assuming it is within the list's bounds).

-You can now run your extender producer with the following:

-    Producer("/hello", 10).run()

-where "/hello" is the prefix to publish content under and **10** represents the number of Data packets to publish.
+Finally, we need to modify the `__main__` block to support the new functionality.
+Specifically, we'll add a *count* option to the command line parser that tells the producer how many Data packets to prepare:

+    if __name__ == '__main__':
+        parser = argparse.ArgumentParser(description='Parse command line args for ndn producer') parser.add_argument("-n", "--namespace", required=True, help='namespace to listen under')
+        parser.add_argument("-c", "--count", required=False, help='number of Data packets to generate, default = 1', nargs='?', const=1,  type=int, default=1)

+        args = parser.parse_args()

+        try:
+            namespace = args.namespace
+            maxCount = args.count

+            Producer(namespace, maxCount).run()

+        except:
+            traceback.print_exc(file=sys.stdout)
+            sys.exit(1)

 #### Extended Consumer